Raigyo/the-watch-apprun-js/README.md

 [Slides](https://docs.google.com/presentation/d/1nRNySu_nfsEyJSeXKDuZbq_dhUUaxmtO6ekgTHbY3jE/edit?usp=sharing)

 Exemples:
-* counter-web
+* counter-web (Counter as web component)
-* apprun-exemples
+* apprun-exemples (Official AppRun demo)

 ##

-Clone
+- Clone the repo
-Then IN the exemples folders:
+- Then IN the exemples folders:

 * Use _npm install_ to install dependencies
 * Use _npm start_ to start the dev server